frawa/vscode-elm-test-runner/README.md

 ## CHANGES

+### 0.9.7
+- improved error handling, like missing elm-test binary, see #33

 ### 0.9.6
 - showing elm-test output in a terminal task is now optional
 - elm-test error details are shown as Test Explorer UI output